irongiant33/gr-halow/README.md

 IEEE 802.11ah, also known as Wi-Fi HaLow, is an implementation of Wi-Fi in sub-1GHz bands.
 Due to its lower operating frequency than traditional Wi-Fi, Wi-Fi HaLow trades dimished data rates for longer transmission distances.
 This balance is favorable to internet-of-things (IoT) and other long-range applications.
 Read more about Wi-Fi HaLow on The Wi-Fi Alliance's website: [https://www.wi-fi.org/discover-wi-fi/wi-fi-certified-halow](https://www.wi-fi.org/discover-wi-fi/wi-fi-certified-halow).

 You can view the IEEE Medium Access Control (MAC) and Physical Layer (PHY) specification for 802.11ah here: [https://ieeexplore.ieee.org/browse/standards/reading-room/page/viewer?id=9363693](https://ieeexplore.ieee.org/browse/standards/reading-room/page/viewer?id=9363693).
 It is free to access through the IEEE REading Room after creating an IEEE account.
+Chapter 23 specifically pertains to Sub 1GHz PHY.
 In case the link dies, the title of the document is "Part 11: Wireless LAN Medium Access Control (MAC) and Physical Layer (PHY) Specifications."
 It is the December 2020 revision of the 2016 standard.

 ## How Do I Use It?